 THE WATERMAN CIRCLE

 Universally cherished as the Grand Dame of the piano, Dame Fanny Waterman celebrated her 100th Birthday on the 22nd of March, 2020.
 Her legacy to the musical landscape of the United Kingdom and beyond is profound.
-She remains the UK’s most loved piano teacher and is a national treasure of the musical community.
+She was the UK’s most loved piano teacher and a national treasure of the musical community.

 Honouring Dame Fanny’s centenary and her contribution to the world of music, we invite you to join The Waterman Circle – a munificent group who share a deep passion for the piano.
 Together, they are helping us to secure the future of our First Prize and the Dame Fanny Waterman Gold Medal – one of the most prestigious musical awards in the world.